angular/angular/aio/content/guide/aot-compiler.md

   </code-pane>
 </code-tabs>

-Extend the `scripts` section of the `package.json` with these npm scripts:
+With the following npm script in the `scripts` section of the `package.json`, you can easily serve the AOT-compiled application:

 <code-example language="json">
-  "build:aot": "ngc -p tsconfig-aot.json && rollup -c rollup-config.js",
   "serve:aot": "lite-server -c bs-config.aot.json",
 </code-example>